About York Gate Heritage Project

 York Gate Heritage Project – Oral Histories

 The Oral History volunteers set out to find people who knew the Spencer Family, or who visited York Gate in their lifetime.
 They recorded interviews with them, to capture a permanent record of their memories.
+Extracts from written transcripts can be found here.
+Audio files of the full interviews and transcripts will be available soon.

 York Gate Heritage Project – Garden History